Why plant native?

 Native plants let you be a lazy gardener

-Native plants grow in your home area with absolutely no human help at all.
-They have survived for thousands of years where our homes once stood without any human assistance.
-They thrive without fertilizer, without sprinkler systems, and without any annoying digging up at the end of the season.
-All they need to live, grow, and multiply is the soil and light they prefer in their home area.
-Once you give them that, you can forget about them once they are established after the first year.
+The truth: native plants have grown in your home area with absolutely no human help at all for thousands of years.
+They lived for generations without fertilizer, sprinkler systems, or any annoying digging up at the end of the season.
+All they need to live, grow, and multiply is the soil, light, and water they prefer in their home area.
+Once you give them that, you can almost always forget about them once they are established, normally after the first year.

 If you feel gardening is frustrating, disappointing, a time-suck, or a waste of money: try native plants.
 Native plants are the easiest to care for and are literally made for your home area.